 For individually significant exposures the Bank evaluates individually whether an objective evidence of significant increase in credit risk or impairment exists to recognise lifetime expected credit losses.
-Individually significant exposures are considered exposures to the group exceeding 1% of the regulatory capital.
+Individually significant exposures are considered exposures to the group exceeding 1% of the tier I capital of the bank.
 The Bank collectively assesses loans that are not individually significant and loans that are individually significant but for which there is no objective evidence of significant increase in credit risk.